-In connection with the Company's issuance of convertible notes in 2019 (the "Convertible Notes"), the Company bifurcated the embedded conversion features associated with the Convertible Notes.
-The Convertible Notes and the related bifurcated embedded conversion options were extinguished in September 2020.
+The Company bifurcated the embedded conversion features associated with the 2019 Convertible Notes.
+The 2019 Convertible Notes and the related bifurcated embedded conversion options were extinguished in September 2020.
 Prior to extinguishment, the embedded conversion options were measured at fair value and were presented in Derivative and warrant liabilities.
 The change in fair value of the embedded conversion options is a component of Derivative and warrant fair value adjustment.